Garfield Akers: Work

 Akers' well-known work includes four tracks recorded by himself and another track recorded by Joe Calicott.
 All the pieces are played fast and stomping for the time, clearly foreshadowing rhythm and blues as well as rock and roll.
 Akers had a high-pitched voice, his howling, tremolo style of singing modeled after Ed Newsome.
 Robert Wilkins reported that the distinctive and, for the time, very unusual rhythm was not necessarily invented by Akers himself, however, but had already been played by two brothers named Byrd in the Hernando area between 1915 and 1920.
 In the mid-1920s, Akers must have adapted the rhythm, but it is not clear how exactly he came up with it.
 Similar rhythms do not reappear in the blues until later, with Joe McCoy's "Look Who's Coming Down The Road", recorded in 1935 but not released until 1940, and Robert Wilkins' "Get Away Blues".

-The two-part "Cottonfield Blues" is a blues piece for two guitars and vocals in what, from today's perspective, is a very traditional blues scheme.
-While the rhythm guitar plays in eighth notes, without any special emphasis or a ternary shuffle rather boring, the lead guitar's motif of only four notes, which always starts on the second or fifth eighth note and is downward, creates a counter-rhythm so that the actual heavy times are shifted.
-This leads to irritation when listening, since the harmony changes do not seem to match the meter changes, especially since the vocals are also rhythmically related to the "correct" meter.
-This and the bluesy vocal line, which heavily veils the blue notes in intonation and thus distances itself harmonically from the guitars, creates an effect aimed at making the singing, i.e. the singer or narrator, seem left alone, thus heightening the dramaturgy of the textual content (about a man has been abandoned by his lover).